Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Monitor for compromised credentials continuously.
 When employee credentials appear in third-party breaches or stealer logs, reset exposed passwords before they’re exploited.
 Compromised credential monitoring detects exposure across dark web sources.

 Enforce MFA everywhere.
-The Change Healthcare breach happened because a portal lacked MFA.
-Microsoft reports that MFA stops 99% of credential attacks.
+Change Healthcare fell because a portal lacked MFA.
+The Snowflake campaign hit 160+ companies for the same reason.
+Microsoft reports that MFA blocks 99% of credential attacks.
 Prioritize phishing-resistant methods like FIDO2 for high-value accounts.

 Patch vulnerabilities promptly.
 The Equifax breach exploited a two-month-old vulnerability.
 WannaCry exploited a 59-day-old patch.
 Establish patching SLAs that prioritize internet-facing systems and known-exploited vulnerabilities.